-Data elements other than those transcribed from the resource itself should reflect common usage.
+Data that is not transcribed from the resource itself should reflect common usage.

-The part of the name of a person or family used as the first element in a preferred access point should reflect conventions used in the country and language most closely associated with the person or family represented by the access point.
+The part of the name of a person or family used as the first element in recording the preferred name for that person or family should reflect conventions used in the country and language most closely associated with the person or family.